rozd/ToDoLite-iOS-Swift/README.md

 ## ToDoLite-iOS-Swift

-_This is [ToDoLite-iOS](https://github.com/couchbaselabs/ToDoLite-iOS) application from Couchbaselabs ported to Swift 3_
+_This is [ToDoLite-iOS](https://github.com/couchbaselabs/ToDoLite-iOS) application from Couchbase Labs ported to Swift 3_

 _Next original description from Couchbase Labs' repository:_